pluto/edge/README.md

 - `edge-prover`: Backend implementation of Supernova NIVC folding scheme
 - `edge-frontend`: Frontend adapters for Noir to use `edge-prover`
 - `demo`: A demo application for the `edge-frontend` and `edge-prover`
+- `nivc`: A Noir package to use with the NIVC folding scheme

 ### Prerequisites
 Before running the demo, ensure you have: